Stress fracture: Epidemiology

 In the United States, the annual incidence of stress fractures in athletes and military recruits ranges from 5% to 30%, depending on the sport and other risk factors.
 Women and highly active individuals are also at a higher risk.
 The incidence probably also increases with age due to age-related reductions in bone mass density (BMD).
 Children may also be at risk because their bones have yet to reach full density and strength.
 The female athlete triad also can put women at risk as disordered eating and osteoporosis can cause the bones to be severely weakened.

 This type of injury is mostly seen in lower extremities, due to the constant weight-bearing (WB).
 The bones commonly affected by stress fractures are the tibia, tarsals, metatarsals (MT), fibula, femur, pelvis and spine.
-Upper extremity stress fractures do occur, but they are uncommon.
-When stress fractures occur in the upper extremity its commonly in the upper torso and is caused by muscle forces.
+Upper extremity stress fractures occur less frequently and are usually created in the upper torso by muscle forces.

 The population that has the highest risk for stress fractures is athletes and military recruits who are participating in repetitive, high intensity training.
 Sports and activities that have excessive, repetitive ground reaction forces have the highest incidence of stress fractures.
 The site at which the stress fracture occurs depends on the activity/sports that the individual participates in.

 Women are more at risk for stress fractures than men due to factors such as lower aerobic capacity, reduced muscle mass, lower bone mineral density, among other anatomical and hormone-related elements.
 Women also have a two- to four-times increased risk of stress fractures when they have amenorrhea compared to women who are eumenorrheic.
 Reduced bone health increases the risk of stress fractures and studies have shown an inverse relationship between bone mineral density and stress fracture occurrences.
 This condition is most notable and commonly seen on the femoral neck.